MelbourneDeveloper/flutter_ioc_container/README.md

 ```

 ### Scoping

 If you need a set of dependencies that have a short life and you need to dispose of them afterward, something in the widget tree needs to hold onto a scoped container.
 Get a scoped container by calling `context.scoped()`.
 One approach is to put the scoped container in the `State` of a `StatefulWidget` and dispose of the contents in the `dispose()` method of the `State`.

 This example creates a scoped container on `didChangeDependencies`.
-It exists for the lifespan of the state and the resources get disposed when the widget tree disposes of this widget.
+It exists for the lifespan of the state, and the resources get disposed when the widget tree disposes of this widget.

 ```dart
 import 'dart:async';